jooonior/tf2-loadouts-script/README.md

    If you decide to use these, remember to reset them for your other classes, else they will carry over.

-7. Edit your HUD (OPTIONAL)
+7. Edit your HUD _(OPTIONAL)_

-   1. Open TF2 and type `vgui_drawtree 1` into console.
+   Open TF2 and type `vgui_drawtree 1` into console.
 A small window will pop up.
-Check _Highlight Selected_ and navigate to `MatSystemTopPanel > staticPanel > GameUI Panel > BaseGameUIPanel > MainMenuOverride`.
+Check `Highlight Selected` and navigate to `MatSystemTopPanel > staticPanel > GameUI Panel > BaseGameUIPanel > MainMenuOverride`.
 In there find a button you'd like to edit.
 Selected HUD elements will have a red outline.
 You can refer to [this image]().

-   2. Once you found your button, make sure you remember it's name and open your HUD's folder.
-From there go to `resource/ui` and look for _mainmenuoverride.res_.
+   Once you found your button, make sure you remember it's name and open your custom HUD's folder.
+From there go to `resource/ui` and look for `mainmenuoverride.res`.

-   3. Open _mainmenuoverride.res_ in Notepad.
+   Open `mainmenuoverride.res` in Notepad.
 Press CTRL+F and search for the button you chose.
 After you have found it, look for a property called `"Command"`.
 Change it's value to `"engine exec loadouts/save; replay_confirmquit"`.
-When you're done, it should look like [this]().
+When you're done, it should look something like [this]().

-   4. You need to restart TF2 to see the changes.
+   You need to restart TF2 to see the changes.
 You can test if it worked by having console open when you click the button.
 You should see `Loadouts have been saved.` as game closes.

    For more info on HUD editing check out [this awesome guide](http://doodlesstuff.com/?p=tf2hud) by Doodles.